Pier Luigi Nimis

-Pier Luigi Nimis is Professor of Botany at the University of Trieste in Italy.
+Pier Luigi Nimis is a senior professor of botany (retired in 2023) at the University of Trieste in Italy.
 He specialises in lichenology and phytogeography, including the uses of lichens as indicators of pollution and devising methods for web-based identification keys.

 Early life and education

-He studied for his doctorate at the University of Trieste and it was awarded in 1977.
+Pier Luigi Nimis was the first of two boys, grown up in the small home town of Tarcento in Friuli (NE Italy).
+His father, Carlo, was an Alpine soldier who survived the Russian expedition of WW2, returned on foot, and became a prosperous baker; his mother, Matilde, was a popular teacher who taught whole generations of young people.
+Fascinated from a young age by insects, the young Nimis built a remarkable collection of more than 10.000 specimens from the surroundings of his village, which, however, was swept away by the 1976 Friuli earthquake.
+Nimis studied at the Liceo Classico Jacopo Stellini in Udine, after which he went to the University of Trieste, where he worked on a thesis on the thorny-cushions vegetation of the high Mediterranean mountains under the mentorship of Sandro Pignatti.
+A post-doc research at University of Western Ontario (Canada), devoted to the vegetation of the Alaska Highway, tutored by László Orlóci, let him discover the world of lichens, whose study he later pursued with his Master and friend Josef Poelt.

 Career

 After his doctorate, Nimis became a member of staff at the University of Trieste and by 1986 he was Professor of Systematic Botany.
-He has since also held several administrative posts such as the chair of the School of Biological Sciences from 1988 to 1990 and Dean of the Doctoral School of Biomonitoring from 2009 until 2011.
+He has since also held several administrative posts such as the chair of the School of Biological Sciences from 1988 to 1994, Director of the Department of Biology from 1996 to 2001, and Dean of the Doctoral School of Biomonitoring from 2009 until 2011.